SolemmaLLC/ClimateStudioDocs/docs/addBlinds.rst

    :width: 900px
    :align: center

-Once dynamic shading systems have been specified, they appear in the *Add Blinds* subpanel table as shown below.
+Once all dynamic shading systems have been specified, they appear in the *Add Blinds* subpanel table as shown below.
 Same as *Occupied Areas,* the different window shading systems can be organized via tags and selections can be edited.

 .. figure:: images/blinds3.png
    :width: 900px